amygbui/HappyMe/README.md

 ### User Profile Page
 The user's profile page aggregates all of the reviews that user has ever made of happy hour locations.
 This consolidation of data allows users to quickly find past locations they've patronized.

-The user's profile page also allows them to change their profile picture (using Amazon Web Services and Paperclip), as well as see their total activity stats.
+The user's profile page also allows them to change their profile picture (using Amazon Web Services and Paperclip), as well as see their overall total activity stats.

 ![Screenshot of User Profile Page](/app/assets/images/readme_shots/user_prof.png)